SRB measures and Young towers for surface diffeomorphisms: Building a tower out of hyperbolic branches: Proof of Theorem

 \begin{proof} The first statement is automatic for $k=0,i$.
 Suppose that there exists some \( k \in \{1,..,i-1\} \) such that \( \Int (f^{k}(\widehat C^{s})) \cap \partial \Gpq \neq \emptyset \).
 Then we must have \( \Int (f^{k}(\widehat C^{s})) \cap (W^{s}_{q}\cup W^{s}_{p}) \neq \emptyset \) or \( \Int (f^{k}(\widehat C^{s})) \cap (W^{u}_{q}\cup W^{u}_{p}) \neq \emptyset \) (or both).
 In the first case, iterating forward by \( i-k \) iterates, this would imply that \( \Int (\widehat C^{u}) \cap f^{i-k}(W^{s}_{q}\cup W^{s}_{p}) \neq\emptyset \), contradicting the niceness property of $\Gpq$.
 Similarly, in the second case, iterating backwards by \( k \) iterates, this would imply \( \Int (\widehat C^{s}) \cap f^{-k}(W^{u}_{q}\cup W^{u}_{p}) \neq\emptyset \), contradicting niceness.

 For the second statement, assume without loss of generality that \( i\leq i' \).
 Suppose by contradiction that the two stable strips \( \widehat C^{s}, \widehat C'^{s}\neq\emptyset\) are neither nested nor disjoint (the argument for unstable strips is exactly the same).
-The stable boundaries of \( \widehat C^{s}, \widehat C'^{s} \) are pieces of the global stable curves of \( p, q \) and therefore cannot intersect and so the intersection \( \widehat C^{s}\cap \widehat C'^{s} \) is a non-empty stable strip.
-Thus each stable strip has one of the components of its stable boundary inside the interior of the other stable strip, see first figure in Fig.\ \ref{fig:nesteddisjoint}.
-It follows that \( f^{i}(\widehat C'^{s}) \) contains a piece of the stable boundary of \( \Gpq \) in its interior, contradicting the first statement proved above. \end{proof}
+Recall that the stable boundaries of \( \widehat C^{s}, \widehat C'^{s} \) are pieces of the global stable curves of \( p, q \) (see Remark \ref{rem:boundaries}) and therefore cannot intersect unless they agree; thus the intersection \( \widehat C^{s}\cap \widehat C'^{s} \) is a single stable admissible curve or a non-empty stable strip.